Anhedonia: Treatment

-There is no validated treatment for social anhedonia.
-Future research should focus on genetic and environmental risk factors to home in on specific brain regions and neurotransmitters that may be implicated in social anhedonia's cause and could be targeted with medication or behavioral treatments.
+No validated treatment for social anhedonia has been identified.
+Future research should focus on genetic and environmental risk factors to home in on specific brain regions and neurotransmitters that may be implicated in social anhedonia's cause, and could be targeted with medication or behavioral treatments.
 Social support may also play a valuable role in the treatment of social anhedonia.
 Blanchard et al. found that a greater number of social supports, as well as a greater perceived social support network, were related to fewer schizophrenia-spectrum symptoms and to better general functioning within the social anhedonia group.
 So far, no medicine has been developed to specifically target anhedonia.

-Gender differences
+Sex differences

 In the general population, males score higher than females on measures of social anhedonia.
 This sex difference is stable throughout time (from adolescence into adulthood) and is also seen in people with schizophrenia-spectrum disorders.
 These results may reflect a more broad pattern of interpersonal and social deficits seen in schizophrenia-spectrum disorders.
 On average, males with schizophrenia are diagnosed at a younger age, have more severe symptoms, worse treatment prognosis, and a decrease in overall quality of life compared to females with the disorder.
 These results, coupled with the sex difference seen in social anhedonia, outline the necessity for research on genetic and hormonal characteristics that differ between males and females, and that may increase risk or resilience for mental illnesses such as schizophrenia.